modernweb-dev/rocket/docs/guides/first-pages/urls.md

 URLs will be represented by the folder structure.

-You can use a frontmatter with permalink to override
+You can use front matter with a [permalink](https://www.11ty.dev/docs/permalinks/) to override.